Let’s start with a harrowing statistic:

 - For the Subprofessional level: Clerical Ability (30-40 questions in English or Filipino) which will test how familiar you are with different clerical operations like filing, alphabetizing, and spelling

-To help you with your review, this civil service reviewer will dedicate specific sections for each of the subtests listed above.
+To help you with your review, this civil service reviewer will dedicate specific sections for each subtests listed above.

-How to ace the Civil Service Exam using our reviewer.
+How To Review for the Civil Service Exam

 But when it comes to preparing for an important test like the civil service examination, you want to ensure that whatever reviewing strategy you’re using will give you the optimal chance to succeed.
-In other words, you can’t afford to use the same old methods you’ve been using if it never got you anywhere or worse, it’s the reason why you keep on failing the civil service exam.
+In other words, you can’t afford to use the same old methods you’ve been using if they never got you anywhere, or worse, it’s why you keep failing the civil service exam.

-That’s why here in FilipiKnow, we have designed our reviewer around two effective techniques that are backed by scientific studies:
+That’s why here at FilipiKnow, we have designed our reviewer around two effective techniques that are backed by scientific studies:

-Instead of last-minute cramming, you should space out your study session over a specific period of time.
+Instead of last-minute cramming, you should space out your study session over a specific period.

 Let’s assume you’ve got 3 1/2 months to prepare for the professional-level civil service exam.
 Using the principle of spaced practice, you can assign one exam category for each month.